Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Fidelity’s experts favour this fund for its experienced management and the strong pool of company analysts its draws on.
 The fund is mostly invested in larger companies with a durable competitive advantage and steady rather than necessarily rapid growth.
 It also has a focus on quality.

-One of the big challenges for income investors over the next year to eighteen months is how to replace their lost income from savings accounts as rates fall.
-Investing in shares provides one answer and, while switching from the one to the other entails accepting risks to capital, this also offers the possibility of exchanging a falling income for one that rises over time.
-So bond proxies and other shares generating attractive dividend returns could see a lot more interest.
+Back in the UK, lower interest rates should benefit equity income funds.
+One of the big challenges for income investors over the next year to eighteen months will be how to replace the lost income from cash savings accounts as rates fall.
+Investing in shares provides one answer and, while switching from the one to the other entails accepting risks to capital, it also offers the possibility of exchanging a falling income for one that rises over time.

 The FTF Martin Currie UK Equity Income Fund aims to generate an income higher than that of the FTSE All-Share index plus investment growth over a three to five year period after fees and costs.
-Among the fund’s 49 investments are holdings in some of the UK’s largest dividend payers, including Unilever, Shell and AstraZeneca, as well as medium sized companies including Cranswick and IG Group.
-The fund pays a quarterly dividend and currently yields approximately 4.4%, an amount that is not guaranteed5.
+Among the fund’s 48 investments are holdings in some of the UK’s largest dividend payers, including Unilever, Shell and AstraZeneca, as well as medium sized companies including Cranswick and IG Group.
+The fund pays a quarterly dividend and currently yields approximately 4.7%, an amount that is not guaranteed7.

 Source: